LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 - [Hire More Women in Tech](https://www.hiremorewomenintech.com/) - by Karen Schoellkopf.
 A wealth of information and data about why companies should hire more tech women and why they don't.
 Includes lists of reading materials, women in tech groups, and other valuable information.

+- [How Fragile Deployments Hurt Diversity](https://home.opsolutely.com/how-your-bad-engineering-tooling-is-hurting-your-ability-to-hire-diversity/) - by Kate Heddleston.
+Takeaway: "Here are two things that are true: the single most expensive thing on your engineering team is engineers, and fragile teams are terrible places to work.
+Which means – the biggest problem with fragile deployments isn’t just that your code might break; the real problem is that you will lose your valuable engineers because of bad workplace culture.
+In the long run, a broken culture can be more costly than outages.
+It can even kill your business."

 - [How Men and Women See the Workplace Differently](http://graphics.wsj.com/how-men-and-women-see-the-workplace-differently/) - by Nikki Waller.
 A *Wall Street Journal* article on a study conducted by LeanIn.org and MicKinsey.
 "Data show that men win more promotions, more challenging assignments and more access to top leaders than women do.
 Men are more likely than women to feel confident they are en route to an executive role, and feel more strongly that their employer rewards merit."

 - [How Our Engineering Environments Are Killing Diversity (and How We Can Fix It)](https://www.youtube.com/watch?v=kNke_4WOWAU) (video) - by Kate Heddleston.